 You can also visit our Facebook group of investors, which is called Master Mynd.
 It’s a real estate investors’ club, where you can exchange ideas with other owners.
 Check out our weekly podcast as well, called The Myndful Investor.
-We invite leaders in real estate and property management to talk about their success and, more importantly, their failures.
-There’s a lot to learn from this relatable content.
+We invite leaders in real estate and property management in Phoenix to talk about their success and, more importantly, their failures.

 Tips and Tricks to Get Your Renters to Renew Their Lease

 Find out how you can ensure your renters renew their lease at your rental property and ensure steady cash flow with these tips.
 Learn more!

 What Exemptions Apply to AB 1482, California’s Statewide Rent-Control Law?

 Learn about the AB 1482 law, also known as California's Statewide rent-control law and how this can affect you as a property owner and the rental homes you own.